kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 all exporting clusters.
 Properties of the `ServiceImport` (e.g. ports, topology) will be derived from a merger of component `Service` properties.

+This specification is not prescriptive on exact implementation details.
 Existing implementations of Kubernetes Service API (e.g. kube-proxy) can be extended to present `ServiceImports` alongside traditional `Services`.
+One often discussed implementation requiring no changes to kube-proxy is to have the mcs-controller maintain ServiceImports and create "dummy" or "shadow" Service objects, named after a mcs-controller managed EndpointSlice that aggregates all cross-cluster backend IPs, so that kube-proxy programs those endpoints like a regular Service.
+Other implementations are encouraged as long as the properties of the API described in this document are maintained.

 ### User Stories